Hibb-bb/Hibb-bb.github.io/index.md

 ## About Me

 I am an incoming Ph.D. student at  Northwestern University.
-I'm a member of the MAGICS lab.
+Currently, I'm part of the MAGICS lab.

-My research interests are in the areas of general machine learning, data geometry, associative memory and time series prediction.
+My research interests are in the areas of  machine learning, data geometry, associative memory and time series prediction.

 ## News